Chromatic activity window of periodic fast radio bursts: FRB 20121102A and FRB 20180916B: Model

-The chromatic activity window is modelled by splitting the sample into frequency bins and fitting each with a Von Mises to the phase distribution.
-The Von Mises distribution returns $\mu$, the peak of the distribution, and $\kappa$, the shape parameter which accounts for how steep is the rise of the distribution.
-To retain the domain of the distribution we normalise the events by the phase bin with the highest rate.
-Examples of the fitting process are given in \cref{fig:active_window_1400_R1,fig:active_window_600_R3}, where we display the dataset at the reference frequency, 1.36\,GHz and 600\,MHz where most events are detected for FRBs 20121102A and 20180916B, respectively.
+The chromatic activity window was modelled by splitting the sample into frequency bins and fitting the cumulative distribution function (CDF) of a Von Mises to the phase distribution.
+The Von Mises distribution returns $\mu$, the peak of the distribution, and $\kappa$, the shape parameter that accounts for the steepness in the rise of the distribution.
+Examples of the fitting process are given in \cref{fig:CDF_1400_R1,fig:CDF_600_R3}, where we display the dataset at the reference frequency, 1.36\,GHz and 600\,MHz, at which most events are detected for FRBs 20121102A and 20180916B, respectively.

-Then, the peak of the fit in each frequency bin, $\mu$, is fitted by a power-law across frequency.
+Then, the peak of the fit in each frequency bin, $\mu$, was fitted by a power law across frequency.
 This curve represents the peak activity of the window across frequencies.
-The spread around this peak is determined by the FWHM of the Von Mises fit, which is related to the duration of the window.
-Therefore, the activity window for a given frequency is defined by:
+The spread around this peak was determined by the phase full width at half maximum (FWHM) of the Von Mises fit, which is related to the duration of the window.
+The activity window for a given frequency is therefore defined by

-with $\phi_{\text{window}}(\nu)$ the phase interval during which an FRB is expected to be active at a given observing frequency $\nu$, $\mu(\nu)$ the power-law fitted through the peaks of the active windows across frequencies (i.e., $\mu$ of the Von Mises curve) and $\Delta(\nu)$ is a separate power-law fit to the FWHM of the same activity windows across frequency.
+with $\phi_{\text{window}}(\nu)$ the phase interval during which an FRB is expected to be active at a given observing frequency $\nu$, $\mu(\nu)$ the power law fitted through the peaks of the active windows across frequencies (i.e. $\mu$ of the Von Mises curve), and $\delta(\nu)$ was obtained by fitting the power law to the FWHM measured in each frequency bin.